 The donkey can see both their fore and hind legs at the same time.

-When a donkey brays that is often referred to as ass sound or the distinguishable donkey sound its cry can be heard up to 60 miles in the desert.
+When a donkey brays that is often referred to as Hee-Haw, the sound made by a donkey to communicate, its cry can be heard up to 60 miles in the desert.